illwieckz/debian_copyist_brother/README.md

 This project aims to repackage Brother™ non-free drivers for Debian.

-Like a medieval scriptorium, it is an effort intended to copy, conserve, translate, criticise, catalog ~~books~~ drivers, and sometimes forget what is useless.
+Like in a scriptorium, we copy, conserve, translate, criticise, catalog ~~books~~ drivers, and sometimes forget what is useless.

 Thanks to [Debian France](https://france.debian.net/) to have motivated this work.